-The trend towards shorter breaks remains steady with the UK short break market being far more stable over the past five years than the UK domestic market as a whole.
-According to the GBTS by VisitEngland, VisitScotland and Visit Wales, short breaks comprising between one to three nights accounted for almost two-thirds of the total UK domestic tourism market over 2015 to 2018, and the volume of breaks of up to 7 days increased by 1.4% over the same period.
-In January 2020, Mintel reported that 20% of domestic holidaymakers planned to take more staycations in the 12 months following November 2019.
-17% of all holidaymakers (including domestic and overseas holidaymakers) planned to take more short breaks versus 16% looking to take more long breaks.
+Prior to COVID-19, the trend towards shorter breaks remained steady with the UK short break market (1-3 nights) outperforming the UK domestic market as a whole.
+According to the GBTS, short breaks comprising between one to three nights accounted for almost two-thirds of the total UK domestic tourism market over 2015 to 2018, and the volume of breaks of up to 7 days increased by 1.4% over the same period.
+In 2019, according to GBTS, 67% of domestic breaks in Great Britain were for a period of 1-3 nights, an increase of 8.2% from 2018, with a further 29% being for 4-7 nights.
+In 2019, according to GBTS, 34% of domestic trips were taken by families.